muhammetsalihaslan/loan_calculation_interface/README.md

 # loan_calculation_interface
-mainly used javascript dom project
+## project which is mainly used javascript dom